 We used the SecureKid Platinum DLX in harness mode as well as high back booster mode.
 3-year-old Rhiannon tested out the harness mode: the seat was easy to install, and she was very fond of the fabric.
 The main complaint was the same as with the SecureKid LX: the lack of harness strap covers was very irritating to her neck.

-Living in Southern California, both kids appreciated that the Outlast fabric helped them stay cool!
+From our Southern California home, both kids appreciated that the Outlast fabric helped them stay cool!

 Important Information: Where to Find